 It was one of those former servicemen who first mustered the courage to leave her a 25-cent tip.
 That was big money.
 But she chased after him, putting the quarter back in his hand.
 “You need this more than I do,” she told him.

-As the Coffee Shop’s longtime manager, Jeremy Ferry knows many of its stories. photograph by Anna Routh Barzin
+As the Coffee Shop’s former longtime manager, Jeremy Ferry knows many of its stories. photograph by Anna Routh Barzin

 Maybe he blushed a little.
 But James Lucas wasn’t deterred.
 He’d flown 51 combat missions as a tail gunner in a B-24 Liberator bomber in World War II, been honorably discharged, and was attending Carolina on the GI Bill, the only way he could have possibly ever afforded college.
 He knew about persistence.